blockchaindefi/hex/README.md

 ## hex_get_percentage_growth.sh

-This is a bash script that call hex_percentage_growth to use the current staking percentage.
+This is a bash script that calls hex_percentage_growth to use the current staking percentage.
-It download and set the total and locked options on hex_percentage_growth  i övrigt kan alla andra options användas på samma sätt som för hex_percentage_growth.
+It downloads and sets the total and locked options on hex_percentage_growth.
 Total and locked amount is saved for reuse, after 2 hours the latest data is downloaded again.

 Same example as above, but now with current percentage automatically calculated.